domtronn/nuzlocke.app/src/docs/radred.md

 ---

-Pokémon Radical Red is a fan-made ROM hack of Pokémon FireRed and LeafGreen, which were official remakes of the original Pokémon Red and Green games.
-While FireRed and LeafGreen closely follow the original storyline and mechanics of those games, Radical Red introduces new features, gameplay mechanics and challenges that make it stand out as a unique and challenging experience.
+Pokémon Radical Red is a fan-made ROM hack of Pokémon FireRed and LeafGree.
+It introduces new features, gameplay mechanics and challenges that make it stand out as a unique and challenging nuzlocking experience.

 ### Difficulty settings